shaiksharzil/not-a-toast/README.md

 ### Custom Toast Content
 For ultimate flexibility, you can provide your own HTML structure for the toast content.
 When using a custom toast, you still have access to `duration`, `entryAnimation`, `exitAnimation`, `pauseOnHover`, and `position`.

-**Important:** To enable closing your custom toast, ensure you include an element with the class `close-btn` within your custom HTML.
+**Important:** To enable closing your custom toast, ensure you include an element with the class `toastCloseButton` within your custom HTML.
 Clicking this element will dismiss the toast.